 At the beginning of their final semester, students prepare a formal Plan of Study, which is then signed by the three members of their advisory committee and submitted to the department’s graduate program assistant, who will forward the plan of study to the Graduate School.
 The plan of study form is available here on the Graduate School’s website.

-The M.A. final examination gives students the opportunity to pull together the knowledge and skills acquired in course work and to think critically, develop larger ideas, and participate in debates about the practice of history.
+The majority of students will choose to do Plan B which involves a written and oral final examination which gives students the opportunity to demonstrate the knowledge and skills acquired in course work and to think critically, develop larger ideas, and participate in debates about the practice of history.
 The foundation of the M.A. exam is a field of focus, defined by each student in collaboration with the student’s advisory committee.
 The exam includes both written and oral components.

 Early in their third semester, in consultation with the three faculty members on the advisory committee, students develop a field of focus by drawing up a list of 15-18 books, many but not all of which the student will have already read during course work, and which permit the student to think broadly across the historiography.
 The student must have the field of focus and final reading list approved by all three committee members before the end of the third semester.